Chester-King/Pool-Products/README.md

         }
 ```

-the line
+this line
+Fires up a series of functions which uses the model **"Bed_01.sfb"** to deploy it on the screen
 ```java
 addObject(Uri.parse("Bed_01.sfb"));
 ```
-Fires up a series of functions which uses the model **"Bed_01.sfb"** to deploy it on the screen